 Drinking ayahuasca for the first time often catapults people way outside their comfort zone.
 This happens on several levels.
-People typically follow a very basic diet before attending a ceremony (the diet has scientific research and spiritual beliefs associated with it).
-Along with changing your diet for several days or longer, which can be more challenging than a lot of people may realize, the “dieta” period often includes an absence of most technology and social life for several days.
+Changing your diet for several days or longer can be more challenging than a lot of people may realize.
+Plus, the “dieta” period often includes an absence of most technology and social life for several days.

 The effects of ayahuasca are certainly not always fun, easy or blissful.
 It can be extremely pleasurable and exhilarating, yet it can also be very challenging.
 Confronting the cobwebbed-closets of our past or our deep mind is not always blissful.
 Ayahuasca drinking is often referred to as “work” in the different traditions that have developed around it.

-Not everyone drinking ayahuasca has a “tradition” or way of approaching the experience that will maximize the benefits.
+Not everyone drinking ayahuasca has a “tradition” or way of approaching the experience.
 This can be limiting to their outcomes.
-Wise education, contemplation and self-inquiry are incredibly rewarding to the ayahuasca path.
+Wise education, contemplation, and self-inquiry are incredibly rewarding to the ayahuasca path.
 Put simply, the more you put in, the more you benefit.